George-Zhuang/AI-Flying/README.md

     > "A British nature documentary that shows a flight from the view of the wings of birds across six continents, showing some of the world's greatest natural spectacles from a bird's-eye view.
 The BBC series was created by John Downer and narrated by David Tennant and consisted of six 60-minute episodes.
 The first episode aired on BBC One on 29 December 2011." -- from [Wikipedia](https://en.wikipedia.org/wiki/Earthflight)
 * [IOC World Bird List](https://www.worldbirdnames.org/new/) -- International Ornithological Congress, updating
     > "The IOC World Bird List is an open access resource of the international community of ornithologists.
 Our primary goal is to facilitate worldwide communication in ornithology and conservation based on an up-to-date evolutionary classification of world birds and a set of English names that follow explicit guidelines for spelling and construction." --from [IOC World Bird List](https://www.worldbirdnames.org/new/)

+## 🙏 Acknowledgement
+* The icon is partly supported by [Stable Diffusion](https://stablediffusionweb.com/).
+* Multi-object tracking section refers to [awesome-multiple-object-tracking](https://github.com/luanshiyinyang/awesome-multiple-object-tracking).
+* The mind map of MOT is supported by [Coggle](https://coggle.it/).